emlid/navio2-docs/docs/Navio-dev/ros.md

 #### What is ROS?

-Robot Operating System is a delightful endeavor of thousands of roboticists around the globe to make a developing of new robots easier.
-ROS is an open source and includes ton of useful tools and that is making developing process more efficient.
-The idea is that you don't have to redesign the wheel to make a car.
+Robot Operating System is an endeavor of thousands of roboticists around the globe to make development of new robots easier.
+ROS is an open source project which includes a ton of useful tools and that makes developing process more efficient.
+The idea is that you don't have to redesign the wheel every time.
 Someone else has already done that, and they've probably done it better than you, so you can focus your energy on specific part you want to build.

 #### Overview

-Here we will look at general scheme of ROS within Emlid Raspbian firmware.
-Firstly we will have a general concept of ROS system and then do everything step by step to get started promptly with some basic understanding.
+Here we will look at general scheme of ROS incorporated in Emlid Raspbian.
+Firstly we will give a general concept of ROS and then do everything step by step to get started promptly with some basic understanding.

-Emlid image is including pre-installed ROS, so all we have to do is to start it after little setup (we will cover this step [below](#ros-setup)).
-After [running ROS](#running-roscore) we will find ourselves at ROS Master, the place containing all services, kind of a meeting point for Nodes.
+Emlid image includes pre-installed ROS, so all we have to do is to start it after a little setup (we will cover this step [below](#ros-setup)).
+After [running ROS](#running-roscore) we will find ourselves at ROS Master, the place containing all services, kind of a meeting point for *nodes*.
-From this place we now are able to find Nodes and make them communicate to each other on you Raspberry Pi.
-For this moment we can imagine Node, for instance, as an IMU-sensor which gives us some data.
+From this place we now are able to find *nodes* and make them communicate to each other on your Raspberry Pi.
+For this moment we can imagine a node, for instance, as an IMU-sensor which gives us some data.
 There might be different set of drivers within one node.

 ////SCHEME 1

-Now we are going just a little bit deeper.
-Nodes can find each other and share data within ROS Master.
-This data shared between nodes is called "Messages".
-Nodes can [publish messages](#running-rostopic) to the topics  and may subscribe on topics to receive messages.
+Now we are going just a little bit deeper. nodes can find each other and share data.
+This data shared between nodes is called "Messages". nodes can [publish messages](#running-rostopic) to the topics  and may subscribe to topics to receive messages.

-Let's take into consideration that we are running ROS for ardupilot.
+Let's take into consideration that we usually run ROS alongside ardupilot.
 For your convenience Emlid image contains [mavros node](#running-mavros-node) pre-installed.
 This node provides a lot of sensor drivers, communication driver for [ardupilot](#running-ardupilot) and proxy to [GCS](#running-a-gcs).

 ///SCHEME2

 To make things clear let's proceed to step-by-step ROS running practical instructions which will help to perceive acquired knowledge.

 ### How to get your hands on: step by step